Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 This approach allows you to become more aware of your thoughts, feelings, and bodily sensations, helping you recognise when stress arises and develop healthier ways to respond.

-Research has shown that practising mindfulness regularly can lead to decreased stress levels, improved focus and memory, and even increased grey matter density in areas of the brain related to emotional regulation and perspective-taking.
+Research has shown that practising mindfulness regularly can lead to decreased stress levels, improved focus and memory, and even increased grey matter density in areas of the brain related to and perspective-taking.

 To incorporate mindful meditation into your daily routine, start with just 10 minutes per day and find a quiet space where you can sit comfortably without distractions.